-When an absence occurs due to an emergency or unforeseen circumstance, students are expected to notify their instructor of the absence prior to class or to seek assistance from the Director of Student Life and/or their Academic Program Coordinator in notifying instructors.
+When an absence occurs due to an emergency or unforeseen circumstance, students are expected to notify their instructor of the absence prior to class or to seek assistance from their advisor in notifying instructors.
 Conditions for making up coursework for excused absences should be handled between students and course instructors.